true-happiness/true-happiness.github.io/_posts/2015-12-19-Why-am-I-unhappy-2.markdown

 ---
 layout:     post
 title:      "Cause of Unhappiness Part two: Comparing Yourself to Others"
+subtitle:   "There is no true happiness to be found in the image of oneself."
 date:       2015-12-19 12:00:00
 author:     "Supakorn Laohasongkram"
 header-img: "img/post-bg-02.jpg"